wapiti-scanner/wapiti/doc/FAQ.md

 Yes, it can find a lot.
 But Wapiti doesn't act like a MITM proxy so it may not find scripts where Ajax (XHR) is involved.
 Don't hesitate to move to OWASP Zed Attack Proxy for in-depth pentesting.

+### What about endpoints ?
+Can I set my own ? ###

+An HTTP endpoint is used for some modules in order to see if the target is vulnerable.
+Such modules are currently XXE and SSRF.
+The endpoint is necessary to see if the target generates an external HTTP request.
+The default endpoint is hosted at wapiti3.ovh so your computer and the target must be able to contact it to check vulnerability results.
+You can set up your own endpoint, all required files can be found here : https://sourceforge.net/p/wapiti/git/ci/master/tree/endpoint/
+You will need URL rewriting to set up the endpoint.
+Wapiti have several options that can be used to specify the endpoint's URL.

 ### How do you test Wapiti ? ###

 Internet is like a box of chocolates: You never know what you're gonna get.
 Broken webpages, malformed links, mixed standards for HTML/XML/XHTML, proprietary technologies, network or protocol issues...
 So the only way to make sure Wapiti is Internet proof is to launch it on random targets.
 Don't take it personally, you are helping to make the Internet a safer place.
+The stability of the code is also checked with unittests to prevent regressions.
+Crash reports are also sent to the wapiti3.ovh website so I can try to fix bugs.

-### Do you have a personal website?
+### Do you have a personal website ?
 Twitter ? ###

-Yes you can follow me at @devl00p.
+Yes you can follow me on Twitter @devl00p.
 My website is http://devloop.users.sourceforge.net/
 I write some CTF walkthrough.
 Articles are in french though.